Worse to come for food price rises, warns industry

 Food and drink price inflation rose to 8.7% in the year to May, according to the Office for National Statistics.

-"I think the peak could well be into next year and that prices could well rise some way above 10%," said Ms Betts told the BBC.
+"I think the peak could well be into next year and that prices could well rise some way above 10%," Ms Betts told the BBC.

 Other groups, such as the Institute of Grocery Distribution, which provides analysis to major grocers, predict that prices could rise by as much as 15% as household staples such as bread, meat, dairy, fruit and vegetables become more expensive.